ligolang/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterMath/course.md

 ⚠️ Notice there are no floating point types in LIGO as they are not determinist in hardware modules.

 <!-- prettier-ignore -->
-ℹ️Large integral values can be expressed using underscores to separate groups of digits, like 1\_000mutez or 0.000\_004tez.
+ℹ️ Large integral values can be expressed using underscores to separate groups of digits, like 1\_000mutez or 0.000\_004tez.
 Notice 1tez = 1\_000\_000mutez.

 ## Addition